scc-digitalhub/scc-digitalhub.github.io/_posts/2020-04-17-cyclotron-tutorial.md

 ### 9. Table of Comparison with the Population and OData Datasource

-Anche per il prossimo widget servirà una nuova datasource, questa volta di tipo `OData`, poiché il portale DatiOpen.it mette a disposizione tramite il proprio servizio OData i dati sulla popolazione residente raccolti da ISTAT durante il censimento del 2011.
+The next widget will need a new datasource of type `OData`, as the portal DatiOpen.it exposes the data collected during the ISTAT 2011 census via its own OData service.

-Crea una datasource `OData` con le seguenti proprietà:
+Create an `OData` datasource with the following properties:

-- Name: `censimento-2011`
+- Name: `census-2011`
 - URL: `http://www.datiopen.it//ODataProxy/MdData('4ca2b914-2eb0-4097-a985-5dddca9acf17@datiopen')/DataRows`
 - Response Adapter: `Raw`
 - Preload: `true`